soniakshat/soniakshat/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hello, I'm Akshat Soni! 👋
+# Hello, I'm Akshat Soni! 👋 <br />

-## About Me
+## About Me <br />
-🎓 I'm pursuing a Master's in Applied Computing at the University of Windsor.
+🎓 I'm pursuing a Master's in Applied Computing at the University of Windsor. <br />
-🎮 With 2 years of experience as a Unity Game Developer, I am passionate about building immersive gaming experiences.
+🎮 With 2 years of experience as a Unity Game Developer, I am passionate about building immersive gaming experiences. <br />
-🛠️ I love DIY projects and am always eager to learn and explore new technologies.
+🛠️ I love DIY projects and am always eager to learn and explore new technologies. <br />
-🍿 I enjoy watching movies.
+🍿 I enjoy watching movies. <br />

 <!--
 ## Projects